SilGosker/SimpleSockets/README.md

 app.Run();
 ```
 We have changed the `GetDefaultRoomId` and `GetDefaultUserId` to a function that returns what would otherwise be configured by the authenticators.
-*Note that if a client would connect to `/chat` without the `slug` query parameter, the system would throw an exception. **The GetDefaultRoomId and  GetDefaultUserId should never return `null`.** If they would **and** no RoomId or UserId is specified in the last `EasysocketAuthenticationResult`, EasySockets will throw an exception **after** the websocket is accepted, causing an 'unclean' closing status of the websocket.*
+*Note that if a client would connect to `/chat` without the `slug` query parameter, the system would throw an exception. **The GetDefaultRoomId and  GetDefaultUserId should never return `null`.** If they would **and** no RoomId or ClientId is specified in the last `EasysocketAuthenticationResult`, EasySockets will throw an exception **after** the websocket is accepted, causing an 'unclean' closing status of the websocket.*
 ### Manipulating EasySockets with the IEasySocketService
 The `IEasySocketService` allows you to manipulate the websocket connections outside of the EasySocket instances, meaning in any other controller, mapped endpoint or custom service.
 This allows for dynamic behaviors to be set up.

-*Note: This part uses the code from the previous chapter.*

 In this tutorial, we'll discuss the following topics:
 1. Sending messages back to the client.
 2. Sending messages to all clients in a room.
 3. Disconnecting clients from the server.
 4. Checking connection states.

+*Note: This part uses the code from the previous chapter.*

 We will be using the `MapGet` method in the code examples below.
 This is done to showcase the feature.
 Note that the `IEasySocketService` is available in the DI container, meaning you can also use it in controllers, custom services and other places that use DI.
 #### Sending messages to the client